 Portable Screening Report For Residential Leases

-The bill requires a landlord to accept from a prospective tenant a portable tenant screening report (screening report).
-A screening report must have been prepared by a consumer reporting agency (agency) within the previous 30 days at the prospective tenant's request and expense and include certain information about the prospective tenant.
+a consumer reporting agency (agency) an agency within the previous 30 days at the prospective tenant's request and expense and include certain information about the prospective tenant.

 If a prospective tenant provides a screening report, the landlord shall not charge the prospective tenant either an application fee or a fee for the landlord to access or use the screening report.